meysamhadeli/booking-modular-monolith/README.md

 Using the CQRS pattern, we cut each business functionality into vertical slices, for each of these slices we group classes (see [technical folders structure](http://www.kamilgrzybek.com/design/feature-folders)) specific to that feature together (command, handlers, infrastructure, repository, controllers, etc).
 In our CQRS pattern each command/query handler is a separate slice.
 This is where you can reduce coupling between layers.
 Each handler can be a separated code unit, even copy/pasted.
 Thanks to that, we can tune down the specific method to not follow general conventions (e.g. use custom SQL query or even different storage).
 In a traditional layered architecture, when we change the core generic mechanism in one layer, it can impact all methods.

 ## Development Setup

 ### Dotnet Tools Packages
-For installing our requirement package with .NET cli tools, we need to install `dotnet tool manifest`.
+For installing our requirement packages with .NET cli tools, we need to install `dotnet tool manifest`.
 ```bash
 dotnet new tool-manifest
 ```